School-Related/Third-Year/First Semester/Artificial Intelligence and Machine Learning Techniques/Programs/Towers_of_Hanoi.md

 (0, b, c), (0, 0, 0), (0, 0, a) -> if B.isempty() and a.top() > c.top() -> [(0, 0, c), (0, 0, b), (0, 0, a)]

 // for b and c do the same thing.

-# rules for missionaries and cannibals

-# Initial State, Final State
-MMMCCC, 0 -> 0, MMMCCC

-# Rules
-# 1. 1 or 2 missionaries can travel in the boat
-# 2. 1 or 2 cannibals can travel in the boat
-# 3. If there are missionaries on the bank, then the number of cannibals on the bank should be less than or equal to the number of missionaries on the bank.